cheqd/node-docs/docs/setup-and-configure/interactive/interactive-installer.md

 Questions in case of answering `Yes` for setting up the node after installation:

-- `Provide a moniker for your cheqd-node [default: test-interactive-installer]:` .
-It's a name of your node.
+- `Provide a moniker for your cheqd-node [default: test-interactive-installer]:` . (this is just a nickname for your node, used for things like block explorer).

 - `What is the externally-reachable IP address or DNS name for your cheqd-node? [default: Fetch automatically via DNS resolver lookup]:`.
-Just Ip address of your node.
+This is an IP address of your node.
 This address shows your public address.

 - `Specify port for Tendermint RPC [default: 26657]:`.
 RPC port for client-node communications.